smetanadvorak/alpes_hand_interface/README.md

 __Caveat__: unfortunately, microcontroller always return the absolute angular velocity, not taking into account the direction of the rotation.
 Logically, register __DIR\_MOTEUR\_CODEUR__, specified in the hand's documentation, should contain the direction of rotation (in it's first or second bit).
 However, we have read these bits and found out that they do not change in function of rotation of the motors.
-We have left the corresponding method in AlpesHand (see __AlpesHand.read\_velocities\_and\_directions()__).
+For those interested, we have left the corresponding method in AlpesHand (see __AlpesHand.read\_velocities\_and\_directions()__).
-Thus, it seems like there is no way to query the hand for the directions and therefore it should be derived from circumstances.
+Thus, it seems like there is no way to query the hand for the directions and they should be derived from circumstances.

 ### Writing direct commands